anaberst/movie-streaming-guide/README.md

-# :movie_camera: CS161 Streaming Guide
+# :movie_camera: Movie Streaming Guide
 Final project for `CS161: Introduction to Computer Science I` at Oregon State University.
 It has been approved for public sharing.

 This project simulates a movie streaming guide that allows users to: